BuildIt-Poland/immutable-web-platform/docs/roadmap.md

 ## Today
 * consider `tekton`
+* add depends_on to bootstrap - changing instance should rerun bootstrap
 * config generation
 * expose kibana - separate chart - test on eks
 * not sure why aws secret patch is shouting ...